Bastardkb/bastardkb.github.io/_includes/splinky_preparation.md

 {: .tip }
 In your kit, you might get either an Elite-C, or a Splinky/RP2040-compatible board.
 Newer kits ship with the Splinky, but if you have an old kit you might have an Elite-C. The installation instructions are the same for both of them, just look carefully at the pictures.

+{: .tip }
+In your kit, you might get either a Splinky with shield PCB, or a Splinktegrated.
+If you have a Splinktegrated, refer to the Splinktegrated guide.

 **Please read all the instructions first, and then follow them carefully using the pictures.**

 {: .warning }